 Now that we got that covered, let’s start exploring the best things to do in Bucovina.
-If you’re planning to try everything from our list, save at least one week for your vacation in the region.
+If you’re planning to try everything from our list, save one week for your vacation in the region.

 If you’re a fan of walking and hiking and spending as much time as possible in nature, then Bucovina is the ideal destination.
 Two national parks and iconic mountains, plus high altitude hills and dense forests cover large parts of the destination.
 You just have to choose the itinerary that best suits you.

-If you only have one day or you’re traveling with kids, the best option will be Rarau Mountains.
+If you only have one day or you’re traveling with kids, the best option will be the Rarau Mountains.
 You can drive on a spectacular mountain road, Transrarau, and do a 2-3 hours hike to the top, or you can spend an entire day hiking from the base to the top.
 Either way, stop to taste the delicious trout dishes in Pojorata.

-Last, but of course, not least, you can always plan for a low-key walk between villages, from Putna, Moldovita, Sucevita or Ciocanesti.
+Last, but of course, not least, you can always plan for a low-key walk between villages, from Putna, Moldovita, Sucevita, or Ciocanesti.

-Eight of them are part of the UNESCO World Heritage Sites, listed for their astonishing beauty, particularized by the unique Byzantine style frescoes that cover both their interior and exterior walls.
+Eight of them are part of the UNESCO World Heritage Sites, listed for their astonishing beauty, particularized by the unique Byzantine-style frescoes that cover both their interior and exterior walls.
 From religious cycles and ladders of virtues to scenes from the battle of Constantinople, these state of art frescoes are more than esthetic, they had a clear educational and political role.

 If you’re keen on discovering more monuments besides the religious ones, add the 14th-century fortress of Suceava to your list.
 It’s one of the few medieval landmarks of this kind that still exists in this part of Romania, and was the actual scene of Ottoman attacks and sieges hundreds of years ago.
 Modern video projections make it a great attraction for families.

-Photo by Bucovina Museum
+Photo source: Bucovina Museum

 If you’re passionate about pottery, plan a trip to Marginea, the village where you’ll find the last black ceramics center in Romania.
 You can buy many decorative pieces, plus you get to observe the artisans modeling the clay almost every day of the week.

 Trying local dishes is one of the best ways to discover any destination in this world, and Bucovina is by no means an exception.
-As a matter fact, eating a home-cooked meal here is one of the best things to do in Bucovina.
+As a matter of fact, eating a home-cooked meal here is one of the best things to do in Bucovina.

 Bucovina, like most of Romania, is a very diverse travel destination.
 There’s something interesting to do for everyone, whether you’re the active kind who’s up at 7 am ready to hike all day long, or you’re just looking to relax with a glass of wine and a delicious snack in the garden of the guest house.

-Whatever your interests, we hope our local travel guide to the best things to do in Bucovina will help you plan an unforgettable vacation in this must-see destination.
+Whatever your interests, we hope our local travel guide to the best things to do in Bucovina will help you plan an unforgettable vacation in this destination.